YihongT/ITINERA/README.md

 <details>
 <summary>Environment Setup</summary>
 This project is designed to run with Python 3.9.20.
+Install the dependencies with:

 ```bash
 pip install -r requirements.txt